 Sharing content from other Twitter users is a great way to increase your visibility, but knowing the best way to share is a different story.

-- Quote Tweet: Allows you to add your own voice along with what others have already shared.
+- Quote Tweet: This allows you to add your own voice along with what others have already shared.
 Quoting gives your followers a chance to see the original tweet and your perspective in one look.

 - Retweet: Retweeting is great when sharing on the fly, especially when the shared content truly does speak for itself.
-When you simply retweet, particularly with images, the original tweet retains its size, so it can be more visually appealing.
+When you simply retweet, particularly with images, the original tweet retains its size to be more visually appealing.

-Like on other social sites, tagging is a great way to increase the visibility of your brand.
-When you tag (or @) another user, you not only have your followers who are seeing the content, but their followers as well.
+Like on other social sites, tagging is a great way to increase your brand's visibility.
+When you tag (or @) another user, you not only have your followers who are seeing the content but their followers as well.